DIAGNijmegen/website-content/content/pages/members/marjolijn-den-boer.md

 office: Route 812, room 2.39
 type: student

-Marjolijn den Boer has succesfully defended her thesis titles 'Automated structure segmentation and lymphocyte detection in kidney transplant whole slide images using a convolutional neural network', and obtained her master's degree at the Radboud University Nijmegen.
+Marjolijn den Boer was a masters student in the CP group until September 2018.
+She has succesfully defended her master thesis titled 'Automated structure segmentation and lymphocyte detection in kidney transplant whole slide images using a convolutional neural network', and obtained her master's degree at the Radboud University Nijmegen.